 Some of the links on this site are affiliate links.

-You just found out that your 401k from work isn’t all it’s cracked up to be – if you were lucky to have one.
+You just found out that your 401k from work isn’t all it’s cracked up to be – if you're lucky to have one.

-You may be wondering what the best way to plan for retirement is, or if it’s even really attainable for regular people anymore.
+You may be wondering how you can plan for your retirement, or if it’s even attainable for regular people anymore.

 We’ve got some good news: there’s hope.
-If you are able to enact a solid strategy, you can prepare for retirement, even if you’re older or don’t make the most income.
+If you can stick to a good strategy and work on some money habits, you can prepare for retirement, even if you’re older or don’t make the most money.

 Today we’re not only going to break down how to prepare for retirement from start to finish, but we’re going to get you ahead of the curve, and help you calculate your exact plan for retirement!